flightphp/docs/content/v3/en/learn/events.md

 - `$callback`: The function to run when the event is triggered.

 ### How It Works
-You “subscribe” to an event by telling Flight what to do when it happens.
+You "subscribe" to an event by telling Flight what to do when it happens.
 The callback can accept arguments passed from the event trigger.

+Flight's event system is synchronous, which means that each event listener is executed in sequence, one after another.
+When you trigger an event, all registered listeners for that event will run to completion before your code continues.
+This is important to understand as it differs from asynchronous event systems where listeners might run in parallel or at a later time.

 ### Simple Example
 ```php